rrothenb/the-first-daughter/Research/The Journey to Eridu and the Watchers' "Teachings".md

 5. **No dead ends.** Following a river guarantees you won't get lost in featureless terrain.
 The river is the safest guide in unfamiliar land.

+6. **Rivers are nature's highways.** Following a river downstream is about as direct a route as possible without compass or satellite imagery.
+Rivers meander some, but the Tigris-Euphrates system flows consistently toward the Gulf.

 ### Movement Patterns

 **Incremental semi-permanent settlement** rather than continuous travel or strict seasonal migration.